South Los Angeles: 1948–1960s

+Many white people fled both South Los Angeles and Compton, which shifted the demographics.
+South LA's white population dropped from 80% in 1940 to 10% by 1970, while the black portion rose from 15% to 80% in the same time period.
+Compton was 95% white in 1950; by 1980, it was 1%.
+As violence continued to rise, more white people fled, and black gangs such as the Slausons and Businessmen were formed.

 As in most urban areas, 1950s freeway construction radically altered the geography of southern Los Angeles.
 Freeway routes tended to reinforce traditional segregation lines.

-1970s–early 2000s
+1970s–mid 2000s

 Beginning in the 1970s, the rapid decline of the area's manufacturing base resulted in a loss of the jobs that had allowed skilled union workers to enjoy a middle-class lifestyle.
 Downtown Los Angeles' service sector, which had long been dominated by unionized African Americans earning relatively fair wages, replaced most black workers with newly arrived Mexican and Central American immigrants.

 Widespread unemployment, poverty and street crime contributed to the rise of street gangs in South Central, such as the Crips and the Bloods.
 The gangs became even more powerful with money coming in from drugs, especially the crack cocaine trade that was dominated by gangs in the 1980s.
+By the early 2000's this area became a major flashpoint of race based gang killings.
+In the mid 1990s, the Mexican Mafia, a prison gang with control over most of the Latino gangs in L.A., gave the green light to "kill all blacks in sight".

 Paul Feldman of the Los Angeles Times wrote in 1989:

 Leaders of the black community regret the branding of a large, predominantly black sector of the city as South-Central, saying it amounts to a subtle form of racial stereotyping.

 He added that they believed such "distinctive neighborhoods" as Leimert Park, Lafayette Square and the Crenshaw District were "well-removed" from South Central.

+In 1992, this area was at the center of the Los Angeles Riots, also known as the Los Angeles Uprising, which were sparked after an all-White jury acquitted Los Angeles Police Department officers who were on trial for the videotaped police brutality of Rodney King.